 It is not recommended to use a circular saw without knowing the code.
 The code provides important information about the saw’s capabilities and limitations, which can affect the safety and efficiency of its use.
 Always consult the manufacturer’s documentation or website to learn about the code for your saw before using it.

-You might be interested in: How Long Do Circle Lithium Batteries Last?
+You might be interested in: How Do You Cut Miter Angles With A Circular Saw?